Centered on Community

 |March 15||Semester charges must be paid in full.|

 You may choose to pay your account in full at the stated amount, or to defer payment of a portion of the account balance.
 Any portion of the account that is deferred will be increased by a time charge.
 The price differential will be calculated at 1.25% a month.
 The differential charge will apply to balances outstanding after August 20 (for fall semester) and January 15 (for spring semester).
 This includes balances from incomplete financial aid including loans.
-In addition, any balances remaining after October 15 (fall semester) or March 15 (spring semester) will be assessed a late fee equal to the lesser of $15 or 5% of the outstanding balance.
 The exception is for new charges; you will have one billing cycle to pay any new billing items before any time charge is assessed.
 After that billing cycle, you will be subject to time charges as described above.

 You will have one billing cycle to resolve disputed charges.
 Items such as library fines and parking fines must be resolved with the Library or Campus Safety or the department that posted the charge in question.
 Please contact the Accounting Office at 517-629-0204 if you do not know whom to contact and they will provide you with the correct contact information.